MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-role-center-headline.md

 -   Getting started information

 > [!IMPORTANT]
-> Headlines will only appear in the [!INCLUDE[navnow](includes/navnow_md.md)]; they will not be shown on other client types.
+> Headlines will only appear in the [!INCLUDE[d365fin_md](includes/d365fin_md.md)]; they will not be shown on other client types.

 ## Design concept

 ### In development
 In short, the Headline is basically a page that contains one or more fields.
 The page must be the **HeadlinePart** type page.
 Each field defines an individual headline to be displayed.
 The source for a field can be an expression or a field in an underlying table.

--   The HeadlinePart page is designed for Role Centers, that is, pages that have the type **RoleCenter**.
+-   The **HeadlinePart** page is designed for Role Centers, that is, pages that have the type **RoleCenter**.
 If you use a **HeadlinePart** page on another page type, the part will not render in the client.

 -   Using the OnDrillDown trigger, headlines can be made interactive, meaning that users can select the headline to dig deeper into numbers or values that are shown in the headline or link to another page or URL.

 -   You can dynamically toggle visibility of a specific headline, for example based its relevancy, by setting the Visible property on the field.

 -    There are only a few field properties that apply to fields that are used on a **HeadlinePart** type page, including SourceExpr, Visible, ApplicationArea, Drilldown, DrillDownPageID, ToolTip, and ToolTipMl.
-All other fields are ignored.
+All other properties are ignored.

 ### In the client